Dy-123/File_Sharing/DOCKER.md

   docker exec -it file_sharing-localstack-1 awslocal s3 ls
   ```

-Note: All sent OTP can be viewed at MailHog WebUI.
+Note: All sent OTP can be viewed in MailHog WebUI.

 ---